 Date: 03/10/17 | Duration: 00:18:24

 Businesses today are experiencing growing levels of distrust and disillusionment both internally and externally.
-Fueled by high-profile stories of fraud and unethical behaviour from Volkwagen and Amazon to BHS and SportsDirect, customers, employees and investors are demanding greater transparency and stronger moral leadership from the organisations with which they do business.
+Fuelled by high-profile stories of fraud and unethical behaviour from Volkwagen and Amazon to BHS and SportsDirect, customers, employees and investors are demanding greater transparency and stronger moral leadership from the organisations with which they do business.

 But is ethical behaviour a personal choice or a business imperative?
 New research from CIPD suggests that leaders who display strong moral character are likely to inspire greater motivation, productivity and commitment.
 In this episode we talk to three HR and business leaders about the role HR plays in developing strong ethical leadership in themselves and their employees.